 Received his Masters and PhD degrees in Computer Science from the University of Pretoria, South Africa, in 2013 and 2017 respectively.
-He is lecturer in Computer Science at the University of Pretoria, and a member of the Computational Intelligence Research Group.
-His research interests include swarm intelligence, evolutionary computation, and machine learning, with a strong focus on theoretical research.
-Dr Cleghorn annually serves as a reviewer for numerous international journals and conferences in domains ranging from swarm intelligence and neural networks to mathematical optimization.
+He is an Associate Professor in the School of Computer Science and Applied Mathematics at the University of the Witwatersrand.
+His research interests include swarm intelligence, evolutionary computation, machine learning, and radio-astronomy with a strong focus of theoretical research.
+Prof Cleghorn annually serves as a reviewer for numerous international journals and conferences in domains ranging from swarm intelligence and neural networks to mathematical optimization.